linode/apl-docs/docs/get-started/installation/dns.md

 ## Azure

-Follow these steps to use AWS Route53:
+Follow these steps to use Azure DNS:

 1. Create a resource group: